The Stewart Reid Band

 The other main issue is noise limiters.
 The sensitivity can vary a lot from venue to venue, but it's important that we're informed if we need to plug into a sound limiter before we set-up so we can prepare for it.
 Having to plug into a limiter shouldn't negatively affect the party, but not being prepared for it could have a massive negative impact on the 1st dance.

-How do you coordinate with the venue staff or wedding planner?
-Is there direct contact between you and them, or does that go through Coast?
+Do you deal with our venue and planner directly, or does that go through Coast?

 We always contact each venue by phone a few weeks before our performance.
 We introduce ourselves to the manager or wedding coordinator and ask if there is any important information we should be aware of.

-What do you wear on stage?
-How do you think about your look and presentation for a wedding?
+What do you wear on stage for a wedding?

 We dress smartly, wearing trendy fitted suits, shirts and ties.

-What happens if a band member is ill on the day?
-What's your contingency - do you have dep musicians, and how does that work in practice?
+What happens if a band member is ill on the day, and do you have deps?

 In 20 years of gigging together we've never needed to use an emergency stand-in musician!
 But in the unlikely event of one of us falling ill on the day of the wedding, we can confidently rely on Coast Entertainments to help manage the situation, as they have a large pool of professional musicians they can contact on our behalf to help out in an emergency.